- Covid-19 Notice

 - (210) 616-9800

-Working for an employer each day requires commitment.
+In today’s fast-paced world, where we dedicate a significant portion of our lives to work, ensuring fair compensation and protecting our employment rights has become more important than ever.
 Contributing your talents to your employer and promoting your employer’s interests demonstrate your dedication.
 It is unfair, then, when your employer does not follow the law or the terms of your employment contract and does not pay you for the services you have provided.

 In the San Antonio area, both minimum wage and overtime pay are enforceable by federal law.
 These laws are in place to ensure that all employees are treated fairly and equally and to minimize the abuse of employees.